 You are trying to extend FAT or FAT32 partition

-Yes, the Extend volume feature is applicable only to the NTFS partitions.
+Yes, the Extend volume feature applies only to the NTFS partitions.
 In other words, Windows doesn’t support extending FAT and FAT32 file systems out of the box.
 If you want to extend FAT or FAT32 partition, you need to use third-party tools like MiniTool Partition Wizard free edition.

 Here is how to check if a partition is formatted with FAT, FAT32 or NTFS:

 Step 1: Open This PC.
 Right-click on the drive that you want to check, and then click Properties.